maximilianofried/quaternion_visualization_imu_arduino_python/README.md

 ## Setup

-1. Connect the Arduino sensor to your computer.
+1. Connect the 9-axis IMU sensor to your Arduino.
 2. Upload the provided `sketch.ino` to the Arduino.
 3. Connect the Arduino to the appropriate serial port.
 4. Install the required Python libraries using `pip install -r requirements.txt`.